timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 36-WATER RESOURCES DEVELOPMENT/SUBCHAPTER V-GENERAL PROVISIONS.md

         * (I) that local support exists for the proposed feasibility study or proposed modification to an authorized water resources development project or feasibility study (including the water resources development project that is the subject of the proposed feasibility study or the proposed modification to an authorized feasibility study); and

         * (II) the financial ability to provide the required non-Federal cost share.

+  * #### (D) Modifications of projects carried out pursuant to continuing authority programs
+    * #### (i) In general
+      * With respect to a project being carried out pursuant to a continuing authority program for which a proposed modification is necessary because the project is projected to exceed, in the coming fiscal year, the maximum Federal cost of the project, the Secretary shall include a proposed modification in the annual report if the proposed modification will result in completion of construction the project and the justification for the modification is not the result of a change in the scope of the project.

+    * #### (ii) Inclusion
+      * For each proposed modification included in an annual report under clause (i), the Secretary shall include in the annual report—

+        * (I) a justification of why the modification is necessary;

+        * (II) an estimate of the total cost and timeline required to complete construction of the project; and

+        * (III) an indication of continued support by the non-Federal interest and the financial ability of the non-Federal interest to provide the required cost-share.

+    * #### (iii) Definition
+      * For the purposes of this subparagraph, the term "continuing authority program" means any of—

+        * (I) section 701r of this title;

+        * (II) section 426g of this title;

+        * (III) section 577 of this title;

+        * (IV) section 426i of this title;

+        * (V) section 2326 of this title;

+        * (VI) section 701s of this title;

+        * (VII) section 2330 of this title;

+        * (VIII) section 701g of this title; and

+        * (IX) section 2309a of this title.

 * #### (2) Transparency
   * The Secretary shall include in the annual report, for each feasibility report, proposed feasibility study, and proposed modification to an authorized water resources development project or feasibility study included under paragraph (1)(A)—